Through the Blue

 HEALTHCARE

-While the economic crisis left public healthcare in a less than desirable state, the general state of Greece’s healthcare is still rated well.
+While the economic crisis left public healthcare in a less-than-desirable state, Greece’s healthcare is still rated well.
 Increasingly a hub for medical tourism, the per capita availability of physicians is higher than the EU15 average (+67%)*.
 There is a doctor on every island in Greece, and small government healthcare centers or hospitals on larger islands.

 With public services being close to free, they tend to be plagued by overcrowding woes and in need of facilities upgrades.
 At the same time, doctors in the public sector are highly experienced in specialised and critical cases.